Terrell Williams

-Terrell Williams (born June 19, 1974) is an American professional football coach and former defensive tackle who is the defensive coordinator for the New England Patriots of the National Football League (NFL).
+Terrell Williams (born June 19, 1974) is an American professional football coach and former defensive tackle who is the assistant head coach of the New England Patriots of the National Football League (NFL).
+He has previously worked for the Oakland Raiders, Tennessee Titans, and Detroit Lions in various coaching capacities.

 College career

 Williams is originally from Los Angeles.
 He played nose guard at East Carolina and helped the Pirates to a Liberty Bowl victory over Stanford in 1995.
 He received a bachelor's degree in communications with a minor in history.
-From 1998 until 2011, Williams coached at the collegiate level at six different institutions - all as a defensive line coach.
+From 1998 until 2011, Williams coached at the collegiate level at six different institutions – all as a defensive line coach.
 He started his career at Fort Scott (Kansas) Community College, followed by two years at North Carolina A&T, two years at Youngstown State, two years at Akron, four years at Purdue, and two years at Texas A&M.

 Professional career

 During his college coaching tenure, Williams had three summer internships in the NFL.
 In the summer of 1999, he assisted the Jacksonville Jaguars with the defensive line.
 Williams had similar roles with the Seattle Seahawks in 2007 and with the Dallas Cowboys in 2008.